rtmigo/neatest_py/README.md

 # [neatest](https://github.com/rtmigo/neatest_py)
 Runs standard Python unittest discovery and testing.
-Provides a more intuitive way of configuring the tests.
+Provides a more convenient way of configuring the tests.

-`neatest` replaces the shell command `python -m unittest discover ...`  with a brief programmatic call from Python code.
+It replaces the shell command `python -m unittest discover ...`  with a brief programmatic call from Python code.

 # Why